pygeo/pycmbs/docsrc/source/installation.rst

  3. Source code installation from tarball

 All approaches are detailed below.
-Special informations for users working at the Max-Planck-Institute for Meteorology are provided in a :doc:`separate guide`
+Special informations for users working at the Max-Planck-Institute for Meteorology are provided in a :doc:`installation_mpi`

-TBD

 Operating systems
 -----------------